pablojotaguardiola/ParseQL-Swift-To-MySQL/README.md

 Easy way to manage your own MySQL Databases directly from Swift.

 ## Installation
-1- Add "ParseQL.swift" to your Xcode project<br>
+1- Add "ParseQL.swift" to your Xcode project.<br>
 2- Add "parseql" folder (inside PHP folder), to your hosting.<br>
-3- Edit BASE_URL in "ParseQL.swift" file, to point to "parseql" folder in your hosting<br>
+3- Edit BASE_URL in "ParseQL.swift" file, to point to "parseql" folder in your hosting.<br>
-4- Write your own "PRIVATE_KEY" and "TOKEN" in "ParseQL.swift"<br>
+4- Write your own "PRIVATE_KEY" and "TOKEN" in "ParseQL.swift".<br>
-5- Wirte the same "PRIVATE_KEY" and "TOKEN" in "parseql/application/controllers/ParseQLController.php"<br>
+5- Wirte the same "PRIVATE_KEY" and "TOKEN" in "parseql/application/controllers/ParseQLController.php".<br>
 6- Edit "parseql/config/database.php" file with your database info (at the bottom on the file).<br>
 7- Ready!<br>